Our Flower Journey

 On regeneration

-Creating a strong foundation is integral to our values.
-Each flower creation from our earth vessels to our floral cards and boards are made with love and attention.
-Flowers are not a commodity.
-They are a living, breathing being that requires tending and care.
+Creating a strong foundation is at the heart of our values.
+Each flower creation, from our earth vessels to our botanical boards, is crafted with love and attention.
+Flowers are not just commodities; they are living beings that require care and nurturing.

-Looking forward to the next season we have intentionally scaled back growing flowers, with an exception of a small plot of summer favorites and lean more into our farm partnerships.
-With this, we are able to support our local community of growers while taking our time to build our roots.
+As we look ahead to the next season, we’ve intentionally scaled back on growing flowers, except for a small plot of summer favorites, so we can focus more on our farm partnerships.
+This shift allows us to support our local and regional community of growers while taking the time to strengthen our roots.

-For 2025, we have a new consultant team member supporting us in implementing sustainable and regenerative growing practices.
-We are creating more low-till and no dig beds, cultivating soil health, and consciously choosing native plants and annuals that easily self seed.
-This way the flowers that grow are not only great for the pollinators but also come back stronger as they are naturalized to our unique ecosystem.
+In 2025, we’re excited to welcome a new team member who will help us implement sustainable and regenerative growing practices.
+We’re creating additional low-till and no-dig beds, cultivating soil health, and choosing native plants and annuals that easily self-seed.
+This approach not only benefits our pollinators but also helps the flowers thrive as they become naturalized to our unique ecosystem.

-After harvesting our flowers, we employ natural drying methods, avoiding the use of chemicals or preservatives.
-The same standards apply to any dried flowers sourced externally.
+After harvesting, we use natural drying methods, steering clear of chemicals or preservatives.
+We hold the same standards for any dried flowers sourced from external partners.

-If you've made it through this story, I thank you for the time and care you put into learning more about our journey.
-I'll post more updates from the garden as we continue to learn and grow over our journal page.
+If you've taken the time to read this story, I truly appreciate your interest in our journey.
+I’ll be sharing more updates from the garden as we continue to learn and grow over n our journal page.

 With all my love and gratitude,